Eurovision Song Contest 1956: Contest overview

-The full results of the contest were not revealed and have not been retained by the EBU.
+The full results of the contest were not revealed, with only the winning song named at the end of the show by the jury president Rolf Liebermann; the full breakdown of the scores of each juror has not been retained by the EBU, and is presumed lost.
 Attempts to reconstruct the voting through interviews with jury members have also failed to reveal a reliable result.
-An article in Italian newspaper La Stampa published on 25 May 1956, the day after the contest, reported that Switzerland's winning entry received 102 points in total, but this has not been corroborated by the contest organisers.
+An article in Italian newspaper La Stampa published on 25 May 1956, the day after the contest, reported that Switzerland's winning entry received a score of 102 in total, while in a post-contest interview with Stelio Molo, the director-general of SRG SSR, published in the Italian magazine Settimana Radio TV in the weeks following the contest, the gap between the first- and second-placed songs was revealed by Molo to be two points, and that the remaining entries also finished close to the winner.
+These claims have not been corroborated by the contest's organisers in the years since.

 Broadcasts

-Each participating broadcaster was required to relay the contest via its networks.
-Non-participating EBU member broadcasters were also able to relay the contest as "passive participants".
+Broadcasters competing in the event were required to relay the contest via its networks; non-participating EBU member broadcasters were also able to relay the contest.
 In addition to the television channels of the seven participating broadcasters and three non-participating passive broadcasters, the contest was also broadcast live on seven radio networks and recorded for later transmission by another 13.
 The United Kingdom's BBC took only partial live transmission of the event, joining 45 minutes into the contest and only showing the second set of entries from each country.
-Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.
-Known details on the broadcasts in each country, including the specific broadcasting stations and commentators, are shown in the tables below.
+Due to a technical fault, the transmission of images was interrupted during Mathé Altéry's performance for about three minutes on German, Danish, and French television.